osena1804/moringaproject/README.md

 Using a custom-built dataset (moringa_toolkit.csv), this repository guides users through the core pillars of the Pandas library: data wrangling, feature engineering, and visual storytelling.

+why chose these tools

+Feature	       Pandas (What we used)	   Excel (The Alternative) Automation	   Fully automated scripts.
+Manual clicking/macros.
+Data Size Handles millions of rows easily.Slows down with large files.
+Reproducibility	One click to repeat on new data.
+Prone to human error in copy-paste.
+Cost	Free and Open Source.
+Requires a paid license.

 🛠️ Key Features
 Step-by-Step Setup: Detailed instructions for local Python environments.